kickfurther/careers/full-stack-engineers.md

 Kickfurther itself just closed our largest investment round; there is a lot to accomplish and we have the means to accomplish it.
-Do you want to join oud funded, growing team to help build our differentiated approach focused on crowd-funding physical inventory?
+Do you want to join our funded, growing team to help build our differentiated approach focused on crowd-funding physical inventory?

 We are looking for a few full-stack engineers for our dev team.
 The